UChiSeclab/wedge/llm-prompts/prompt-invariant-generation.md

 }
 ```

-Phase 4 -- Propagate and Insert Conditional Checks.
-Rather than simply inserting the performance conditions from Phase 2 and 3 directly at the observed bottlenecks, you should propagate these constraints to the most effective locations within the control flow (if/else blocks, loops, function calls) and data flow (where variables are set vs. used) of the program.
-This means you may move or transform the conditions from deep inside loops or function calls to points where the checks can be made just once, such as shortly after reading inputs or at the beginning of a function call, thus avoiding unnecessary overhead and ensuring broader coverage.
-When placing these checks, follow the format illustrated in Phase 3.
-Also, make sure these checks are free of any compilation errors.

-You should also ensure that if multiple constraints overlap, they are properly merged or adjusted to reflect the conditions under which the program is likely to run slowly.
-The final program output should include all of the newly inserted checks at the chosen points, each placed in a manner that captures the performance issue as early and efficiently as possible.
-Also, make sure that the transformed, instrumented program is free of any compilation errors and can be directly run by users without any compilation or runtime issues.

-C. Output Requirements
+(C) Output Requirements

-Provide the entire program, including your inserted performance-check conditions in code fences.
-For each inserted check, add a brief comment or short explanation so it’s clear what the check aims to detect (e.g., “// Check for large input size that triggers repeated iteration”).
-After the code, briefly summarize why these specific conditions were chosen and how they relate to the slow/fast contrast.
+    1. Provide a list of natural language performance invariants explaining under what conditions the code slows down.
+    2. Do not mention or rely on exact values from the provided slow input.
+    3. Use or suggest threshold values that align with problem constraints (e.g., n <= 100).
+    4. The output should be a concise, descriptive set of statements about performance triggers.

-D. Important Considerations
+(D) Important Considerations
     1. Avoid hardcoding.
 Don’t rely solely on the exact values from the provided slow input; think in terms of categories or thresholds that lead to slow execution.
     2. Avoid checks inside tight loops.
 Place checks in a way that does not significantly degrade performance.
     3. Focus on fuzzer utility.
+The checks should help a fuzzer detect slow performance triggers by hitting these conditions.

+(E) Problem Statement

+{problem_statement}

+(F) Program Solving the Problem Statement

+{one_solution}

+(G) The Slow and Fast Inputs

+(G.1) Slow Input

+{slow_input}

+## Prompt #2

+(A) Context

+You have already:
+    1. Identified expensive code segments (Phase 1).
+    2. Derived performance-characterizing invariants in natural language (Phase 2).

+Now, you MUST transform these invariants into runtime checks and integrate them into the given C program.

+(B) Tasks: Revisit the performance-characteristic invariants you inefered in natural langauge and write faithful, error-free C code snippets to implement them

+Phase 3: Implement the natural language invariants inferred previously, in C. In this phase you are asked to,
+    1. For each natural language invariant from Phase 2, you MUST produce C code that checks the condition at runtime.
+    2. You MUST NOT relax or trivialize the checker code implementing these performance-characterizing invariants.
+You MUST faithfully implement them as described.
+    3. Use the following template for writing checker code in C:
+    ```cpp
+        if (/* condition based on the NL invariant */) {
+            cerr << "Warning: Performance bottleneck condition triggered!" << endl;
+            abort();
+        }
+    ```
+    4. Important considerations when inferring performance-characterizing invariants:
+      a.
+Avoid hardcoding.
+Don’t rely solely on the exact values from the provided slow input; think in terms of categories or thresholds that lead to slow execution.
+      b.
+Avoid checks inside tight loops.
+Place checks in a way that does not significantly degrade performance.
+      c.
+Focus on fuzzer utility.
 The checks should help a fuzzer detect slow performance triggers by hitting these conditions.

 E. Problem Statement